 ℹ️ Price of the visit 5 €.

-If you’re wondering what to see in Montpellier in one day, one of the must-visit spots is L’Esplanade du Peyrou.
-This large promenade, located at the highest point in the city, is perfect for relaxing and enjoying spectacular views.
+If you’re looking for what to see in Montpellier in one day, one of the must-do walks is L’Esplanade du Peyrou.
+This wide promenade, located on the upper part of the city, is perfect for slowing down and enjoying a relaxing walk with spectacular views.

 Known locally as the Promenade du Peyrou, this iconic spot was built in the 17th century to honor Louis XIV and is a remarkable example of classic French urban design.
 From here, the horizon opens up to reveal the Saint-Clément Aqueduct, an 18th-century engineering marvel that continues to impress with its scale and precision.